Music on hold: Off-the-shelf commercial CDs

 Commercial CDs eliminate the problems encountered with radio commercials, and they offer control over the selection of music; they do not, however, grant proper license for MOH use unless users first obtain permission from the song title copyright owner (when the song is not in the "public domain") and the mechanical copyright owner, or bodies that represent them, such as BMI or ASCAP.
 (See "Radio," above, for more details.)

 Stock MOH CDs (with or without voice-overs)

 CDs are available that have been specifically recorded and licensed for MOH systems.
 These may contain only music, or may include periodic voice-overs with messages such as "Your call is important" or "Please stay on the line".
 Such off-the-shelf recordings may be generic or may be specific to individual industries, but will not be customized for individual companies.

 Custom-designed MOH

-In general, custom music on hold is advised to:
+In general, custom music on hold allows an organisation to: